 The MPNL and DPNL programs are competitive.
 Students come from diverse backgrounds and are a mix of experienced and aspiring professionals.
-Each year, there’s one intake (with applications due on January 15, 2023), and we normally admit a total of 20 to 22 full-time students and eight to 10 part-time students, selecting them for their leadership abilities.
+Each year, there’s one intake (with applications due on January 15, 2024), and we normally admit a total of 20 to 22 full-time students and eight to 10 part-time students, selecting them for their leadership abilities.
 There are a number of awards and scholarships for which full-time applicants are automatically considered.
 The first term for both the MPNL and DPNL programs starts in the summer with the two-week Summer Institute on Carleton University’s campus.

 For Summer 2024, for both the MPNL and DPNL programs, the application deadline is January 15, 2024.
 Completed applications will be reviewed shortly after the January 15 deadline, and decisions for the first round of admissions will be available around the beginning of March.
 However, Carleton’s application portal will remain open until April 1, 2024, and applications received after January 15, 2024, will be considered for admission and funding if space and funds remain.
 Full-time applications for the MPNL program will be automatically considered for university scholarships and awards.
 There’s no university award funding for the DPNL program.